Beltsville Agricultural Research Center

 2.0 Site Status Summary

 The Beltsville Agricultural Research Center (BARC) is a unit of the Agricultural Research Service of the U.S. Department of Agriculture (USDA).
-It is located on a 2670-ha [6,600-ac] parcel of land in northwestern Prince George’s County near Beltsville, Maryland (Figure 1).
+It is located on a 2670-ha [6,600-ac] parcel of land in northwestern Prince George’s County near Beltsville, Maryland.
 Initially established in 1910, a wide range of agriculture research is conducted, such as soil, water, and air conservation; plant sciences; animal sciences; food safety; human nutrition; and integrated farming systems.
 Over the years, wastes from the research activities, including low-level radioactive chemicals, have been disposed using various means.
 On site, there is a low-level waste radioactive burial site.
 Established in 1949, it is an approximate 0.6-ha [1.5-ac] landfill where both liquid and solid wastes were disposed.
 Disposal of liquid wastes ceased in 1984, and disposal of all wastes ceased in 1987.
 Access to the landfill is restricted.
 Inside BARC, there are more than 800 buildings (laboratories, greenhouses, barns, office buildings, and some residences), but agricultural fields, livestock grazing areas, orchards, and forests cover the majority of the site.

 3.0 Major Technical or Regulatory Issues

 There is soil and groundwater contamination in and below the low-level radioactive burial site at BARC due to migration of some of the buried waste through the soil.
 Tritium (3H) and chloroform (CHCL3), and other chemicals, have been found in groundwater samples downgradient from the burial site.
 Although radioactive contamination was identified in downgradient monitoring wells, concentrations are below the U.S. Environmental Protection Agency’s (EPA) Maximum Contaminant Levels.
 In 1994, BARC was placed on the EPA National Priorities List, which is used to guide EPA in determining which sites warrant further investigation.
 Four sites in BARC, including the low-level radioactive burial site, were placed in the Comprehensive Environment Response, Compensation, and Liability Act (CERCLA) Remedial Investigation/Feasibility Study process.
-No CERCLA remediation investigation study will be conducted until the site is decommissioned.

 4.0 Estimated Date For Closure